 As Sucharita points out, it’s time to better connect the dots to show direct proof of how strategies and tactics implemented have impacted business objectives.
 The technology of the future must tangibly showcase the connection between the work marketing does and what it’s been asked to accomplish.

-Using the Emarsys Marketing Platform, brands can do this.
+Using the Emarsys Customer Engagement Platform, brands can do this.
 They can leverage an automated, detailed, pre-populated plan of attack with strategies and tactics guaranteed to achieve organizational goals.

 The next phase of retail, marketing, and CX will lead to a more experiential, more 1-to-1, more relevant ecosystem of give-and-take between consumer and brands.
 While technology, AI, algorithms, automation, and rapid innovation will make this easier, it’s marketers like those featured here — and you — that will always drive it forward.